LoRyder1/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 6: Reflection
 <p> Using the terminal is relatively easy I had no real problems using the terminal.
 The hard part is just memorizing the commands so they are readily available and also to know what they do.
 I just ran into a problem where it can not commit or add files into the staging area.
 I was going to try to resave and then try again.
+New problem: when i try to commit: fatal: Unable to creat c:/Sites/ etc. .git/index.lock file exists.
+If no other git process is currently running, this probably means a git process crashed in this repository earlier.
+Make sure no other git process is running and remove the file manually to continue.
+I fixed the problem by entering in 'rm .git/index.lock'.
+This deleted that file and I was able to commit again.
+Wheww what a relief.
 </p>